bifrost/CarND-LaneLines-P1/writeup_template.md

 1. Use second order fit to the lane lines as a function of the `height`.

-2. Use an adaptive algorithm to divide left and right points for the second order fit of the lane lines.
+2. Use an adaptive algorithm to divide left and right points.
 It can be done by process points decreasing by `height`.
 Then keep track of latest left and right lane point to estimate the center.